careops/birthday/ROADMAP.md

 * import from facebook
 * hand-written birthday emails that are scheduled to be sent
 *  time range flag that can configure time frame
+* get the birthday person amazon wishlist and print